SebastianHylander/AlgorithmicProblemsolving/README.md

 ### Solved problem

+#### Bar Shelf

+- [ ] Provide link to kattis problem
+- [ ] Provide short formal description of the input/output (not necessary to repeat the original description)
+- [ ] How does your solution work
+- [ ] Why will it work within the time limit of the problem (running time discussion)
+- [ ] Discuss worst-case inputs given the parameters stated in the problem description (even better: generate such an input, report on the running time of your solution on that input)

+#### What Does It Mean?

+- [ ] Provide link to kattis problem
+- [ ] Provide short formal description of the input/output (not necessary to repeat the original description)
+- [ ] How does your solution work
+- [ ] Why will it work within the time limit of the problem (running time discussion)
+- [ ] Discuss worst-case inputs given the parameters stated in the problem description (even better: generate such an input, report on the running time of your solution on that input)

+#### The Giant

 - [ ] Provide link to kattis problem
 - [ ] Provide short formal description of the input/output (not necessary to repeat the original description)
 - [ ] How does your solution work